wcy123/wcy123.github.com/src/2015-04-30-Different-key-binding-in-Emacs-transient-mark-mode.md

----
-layout: post
-title:  "Different key binding in Emacs transient mark mode"
+#  Different key binding in Emacs transient mark mode
-date:   2015/04/30 12:24:15
-comments: true
-categories:
----

 [Emacs transient mark mode][] gives you much of the standard selection-highlighting behavior of other editors, but key binding is